frePPLe/frepple/doc/user-guide/model-reference/resources.rst

                                        loaded by the operation.

                                    Default is null.

+efficiency       double            The efficiency of this resource, expressed as a percentage.
+The
+                                   operationplan duration will be extended or shrunk when this field is different from 100.

+                                   The default value is 100.

 cost             double            The cost of using 1 unit of this resource for 1 hour.

                                    The default value is 0.